thoughtbot/ios-on-rails/book/iOS/Swift/add_an_event_view_controller.md

 	}

 If we want to be able to reuse cells using the `HUMEventCellIdentifier`, we have to register a class that the `tableView` will create or reuse an instance of when we call `dequeueReusableCellWithIdentifier:forIndexPath:`.
 We do this inside of `viewDidLoad`.

-### Linking the Add Button to the HUMEventViewController

-Now that we have created a `HUMEventViewController` we can create and show the add view from the `HUMMapViewController`.
-Go back to the `HUMMapViewController`'s implementation file and add `#import "HUMEventViewController.h"` below the `#import "HUMMapViewController.h"` to import the header file we created in the previous section.

-Now we can replace the `-addButtonPressed` method to present a `HUMEventViewController`.
-When we press the "Add" button on top of the map view, we can either:

-1. Push a new `HUMEventViewController` onto the navigation stack managed by the `UINavigationController` we created in the `AppDelegate.m`.

-2. Present a new `HUMEventViewController` modally.

-Having the `HUMMapViewController` present modally means the `HUMEventViewController` would animate sliding up from the bottom.

-Pushing onto the navigation stack means the `UINavigationController` we created in the `AppDelegate.m` would contain a `HUMMapViewController` at the bottom, and a `HUMEventViewController` on the top.
-That topmost view controller, the `HUMEventViewController`. will be visible.

-This is what we're going to do, and it will also give us the "Back" functionality for dismissing the `HUMEventViewController`.

-	// HUMMapViewController.m

-	- (void)addButtonPressed
-	{
-    	HUMEventViewController *eventViewController = [[HUMEventViewController alloc] init];
-	    [self.navigationController pushViewController:eventViewController
-	                                         animated:YES];
-	}

-You can run the Humon app now and press the "Add" button to see your new event view controller.